-One of my frugal meal planning strategies that I use every single week in my own home and in my Healthy Budget Meal Plans is to use balance.
-I have written an entire article on this, but the premise is to balance pricier meals in the week with dirt cheap meals later in the week.
+One of my frugal meal planning strategies that I use every single week in my own home to use balance.
+The premise is to balance pricier meals with dirt cheap meals in the same week.
 Can families on a budget never eat shrimp, fish, or pricier cuts of meat?
 Not in my experience.
-Most families on a budget can still eat pricier items sometimes as long as it is counter balanced with a less expensive meal in the same week like this pasta with bacon and peas.
+Most families on a budget can still eat pricier items sometimes as long as it is counter balanced with a less expensive meal in the same week like this Italian pasta and peas recipe.

-Meatless or low-meat simple soups and pasta dishes are excellent choices for the dirt cheap menu item for the week because pasta are broth are both inexpensive, filling, and stretch a long way.
+Meatless or low-meat simple pasta dishes are excellent choices for the menu item for the week because pasta is inexpensive, filling, and stretches a long way.
 Regular wheat based pasta can be found for $1.00/box.
-Even if using a more expensive gluten-free pasta, like I do in my own home, this pasta with bacon and peas is still low cost and delicious!
+Even if using a more expensive gluten-free pasta, like I do in my own home, this pasta and peas is still low cost and delicious!
 Anytime you mix pasta with bacon, it's going to be yummy in my opinion.

 Pasta with bacon and peas